Skip to main content

 Security and defence cooperation

-Australia also led the 2006-2013 International Stabilisation Force (ISF), comprised of Australian and New Zealand Defence Force members.
-The ISF provided security back-up to the UN Integrated Mission in Timor-Leste (UNMIT) and remained in Timor-Leste at the invitation of the Timorese Government.
+Australia continuously supported peacekeeping and nation-building activities from 1999-2013.
+Australia led the 2006-2013 International Stabilisation Force (ISF), comprised of Australian and New Zealand Defence Force members.
+The ISF provided security back-up to the United Nations Integrated Mission in Timor-Leste (UNMIT) and remained in Timor-Leste at the invitation of the Timorese Government.
+Australia also participated in the United Nations Transitional Administration in East Timor (UNTAET)(2000-2002), the United Nations Mission of Support in East Timor (UNMISET)(2002-2005), the United Nations Office in Timor-Leste (UNOTL)(2005-2006), and UNMIT (2006-2012).

+Our Defence Cooperation Program has partnered with Timor-Leste to support the development of a capable and responsive Defence Force and Ministry of Defence, which contributes to the country’s growth and stability.
 On 7 September 2022, Australia and Timor-Leste signed a reciprocal Defence Cooperation Agreement (DCA).
-The DCA will allow Australia and Timor-Leste to increase defence and security cooperation, especially in the maritime domain, given our shared border and adjacent maritime zones.
-Australia has undertaken to provide Timor-Leste with two Guardian class patrol boats in 2023/24, and to support their ongoing operations and maintenance.
+The DCA will facilitate Australia and Timor-Leste to increase defence and security cooperation, including in the maritime domain, given our shared border and adjacent maritime zones.

 People connections

-Australia's people-to-people links with Timor-Leste are strong, founded on decades of engagement with one of our closest neighbours.
-We share deep personal connections forged through shared experiences during the Second World War, the Timorese journey to independence, and the growth of the Timorese diaspora in Australia.
+As neighbours we have formed deep personal connections, forged through shared experiences during the Second World War, the Timorese journey to independence, and the growth of the Timorese diaspora in Australia.
 Many Australians remain actively connected to Timor-Leste, including through the Australia-Timor-Leste friendship group network, and community and church groups.

-Through the Australia Awards, Australia provides scholarships for Timorese students, researchers and professionals to study in Australia.
-The Awards are a part of the aid program in Timor-Leste and aim to develop capacity and leadership skills so that individuals can contribute to development in Timor-Leste and develop personal connections with Australia.
-Timorese nationals are eligible for long-term Awards (Australia Awards Scholarships and the Australia Awards Leadership Program) and short-term Awards (Australia Awards Fellowships).
+Through the Australia Awards, Australia provides scholarships for Timorese students, researchers, and professionals and we are proud to have hosted over 350 talented Timorese emerging leaders to study in Australia.
+Many of the alumni network are now in leadership positions in government, the private sector and in the community.
+The Awards aim to develop capacity and leadership skills so that individuals can contribute to development in Timor-Leste and build personal connections with Australia.
+Timorese nationals are eligible for long-term Awards (Australia Awards Scholarships) and short-term Awards (Australia Awards Fellowships).

-The Australian Volunteers Program promotes economic growth and poverty reduction in the Indo-Pacific region by assisting host organisations to deliver effective and sustainable development outcomes.
-Prior to COVID-19 travel restrictions, Timor-Leste received around 60 Australian Volunteers each year.
-Australian volunteers work in a wide range of sectors and contribute to Timor-Leste's development as well as build enduring people-to-people links between the two countries.
+The Australian Volunteers Program promotes economic growth and poverty reduction in the Indo-Pacific region by matching skilled volunteers with host organisations to partner in the achievement of their development goals.
+Australian Volunteers work in a wide range of sectors and contribute to Timor-Leste's development outcomes as well as build enduring people-to-people links between the two countries.

 Development assistance

-Australia is also working in partnership with the Timor-Leste Government to deliver long-term human development outcomes, grow and diversify the economy and to support the resilience of institutions and communities.
-For more information visit the Development assistance to Timor-Leste page.
+Australia is working in partnership with the Timor-Leste Government to deliver long-term human development outcomes, grow and diversify the economy and to support the resilience of institutions and communities.
+For more information on Australia - Timor-Leste development partnerships, visit the Development assistance to Timor-Leste page.

 Back to top